Charlie-Hill/Python-Flask-Twitter-Scraper/readme.md

+# ** 2023 UPDATE: LIKELY DOES NOT WORK WITH TWITTER/X RATE LIMIT UPDATES

 # Twitter scraper (Flask wrapper for Twint)

 This is a very basic Flask HTTP API that uses the Twint library to fetch tweets from a specific query and returns results in a JSON format.